 When you’re caring for a loved one who is aging or ill, people will often say things like “You’re so brave” or “I couldn’t do what you do.”
 But most of the time, you don’t feel especially brave or heroic.
 Although caring for a senior can be incredibly rewarding, a lot of the time you might feel overwhelmed or exhausted.
 That’s when you’re at risk for caregiver burnout.

-According to the 2020 AARP report Caregiving in the U.S., nearly 4 in 10 caregivers consider their caregiving situation to be highly stressful (36% rating stress 4 or 5 on a 5-point scale), while an additional 28% report moderate emotional stress.
-Additionally, in 2021, the AARP reported that caregivers spend an average of 26% on their income on caregiving activities, which may serve to compound the stress.
-To avoid feeling stressed out, caregivers must use coping strategies to put themselves first.
-This will help not only with their well-being, but it will also make them better caregivers.
+Nearly 4 in 10 caregivers consider their caregiving situation to be highly stressful (36% rate stress at 4 or 5 on a 5-point scale), while an additional 28% report moderate emotional stress, according to the most recent AARP report, Caregiving in the U.S. Additionally, in 2023, the AARP reported that caregivers spend an average of 26% on their income on caregiving activities, which may serve to compound the stress.

 Ellen Barry is an actress and theater administrator who cared for her husband, Paul, for eight years between his diagnosis for throat cancer and his death in 2015.
 During that time, he went from being a powerful King Lear to a man who couldn’t speak or eat and who needed both his feeding and tracheotomy tubes cleaned several times a day.

-Caring for Paul meant driving him to chemo and radiation treatments or driving to his rehab facilities each day; keeping track, via an Excel spreadsheet, of the medications and equipment; managing receipts for Medicare reimbursement; going to the doctors’ appointments with a tape recorder and later transcribing the notes; getting and replacing oxygen tanks and making sure Paul used the oxygen as needed; cleaning Paul’s wounds, changing his linens and waking up to help when he needed help breathing several times a night.
+Caring for Paul meant driving him to chemo and radiation treatments or driving to his rehab facilities each day; keeping track, via an Excel spreadsheet, of the medications and equipment; managing receipts for Medicare reimbursement; going to the doctors’ appointments with a tape recorder and later transcribing the notes; getting and replacing oxygen tanks and making sure Paul used the oxygen as needed; cleaning Paul’s wounds, changing his linens and waking up when he needed help breathing several times a night.
 For eight years.

 “I was aware that one could burn out,” she says.
 “But part of it was me being hero-Ellen.”